AhmedElsayed101/CI-pipeline-for-python-scripts/README.md

-├── questions                        # Python logic to solve the questions ├── Dockerfile                       # Docker file to create a container for python ├── Jenkinsfile                      # Jenkins file to automate CI process ├── .gitignore                       # ...
+├── questions                        # Python logic to solve the questions ├── Dockerfile                       # Docker file to create a container for python ├── Jenkinsfile                      # Jenkins file to automate CI process ├── readme-files                     # Folder that contains README file with some instructions ├── .gitignore                       # ...
 └── README.md                        # ...
 ```